-86.49% and 87.69%.
-For type C, DRN_C_26 and DRN_C_42 have 21.13M and 32.23M parameters, respectively, with the accuracy of 89.62% and 81.78%.
+(D or C) and the number of layers.
+It has 16.38M parameters and an accuracy of 87.69%.
+DRN_D_38 and DRN_D_54 have 26.5M and 35.8M parameters, respectively, with an accuracy of 86.49% and 87.69%.
+For type C, DRN_C_26 and DRN_C_42 have 21.13M and 32.23M parameters, respectively, with an accuracy of 89.62% and 81.78%.
 The proposed model has a total of 1.27 million parameters, which is 12 to 25 times smaller than DRN.
 In terms of accuracy, it is 3.49% lower than DRN_C_26 but has the advantage of reducing computation by approximately 95%.
 The results of applying the designed layer-specific CSA module are also presented.
 Among the proposed methods, applying CSA only to the last layer of WAFE achieves the highest accuracy of 86.13%.
 Applying CSA modules at multiple layers results in gradually decreasing accuracy.
-Furthermore, applying CSA modules singly for each layer showed higher performance than multi-layer.
+In the proposed network, the inference speed is observed to be approximately 280 to 300 frames per second in Table 3.
+This speed is not only associated with the total number of parameters but is also enhanced through the utilization of a dilated convolutional filter for feature extraction and the division of feature maps into groups.
+This efficient design allows for improved processing speed, demonstrating the effectiveness of the proposed network architecture.
+Furthermore, applying CSA modules for each layer shows higher performance than multi-layer.
 The performance of applying the CSA module decreases as the high-level feature map increases.
 This is because the CSA module has already focused on the information of objects in the high-level feature, and it lowers the performance instead.
 For low-level feature maps, high performance is achieved by adding a similarity of information between the normalization of feature maps and low-level pixels.
 The highest performance of 86.13% was achieved in the 1-st layer.